 The District’s Renewable Portfolio Standard (RPS) has created a vibrant local market for Solar Renewable Energy Credits (SRECs).
 Learn more about SRECs at EPA.

 - DCRA Guidelines for Solar Systems – Permitting and safety inspections

 - District of Columbia Solar Map - Estimate any property’s rooftop solar potential, costs, and environmental benefits

 - Planning for Home Renewable Energy Systems

 - PV WATTS Calculator - Estimate Your PV System's Electrical Output

 - Federal Tax Credits Available for Solar and Energy Efficiency Projects (The District of Columbia does not offer tax incentives at this time.)

 - Pepco Green Power Connection – Interconnection of PV systems

 - DC Public Service Commission Renewable Energy Portfolio Standard Program – Register solar systems to generate and sell solar renewable energy credits (SRECs)

-For more information about solar initiatives in the District, contact Mike Matthews at (202) 536-7666 or [email protected].
+For more information about solar initiatives in the District, contact the DOEE Solar Hotline at (202) 299-5271 or [email protected].